Sayf Bulad

 Sayf al-Din Bulad (سيف أبو بكر; Seyf Polat; born 1988), better known as Sayf Bulad and also known by his nom de guerre Sayf Abu Bakr (Note: He is also known as "Seyf Ebubekir Polat" and "Sayf Boulad Abu Bakr".
 His given name has been written variously as "Sayf", "Seyf", "Saif", and "Seif", and his nom du guerre as "Abu Bakr" and "Ebu Bekir".), is a Syrian military officer and former rebel leader who rose to prominence fighting for several armed opposition factions in the Syrian civil war.

 Having served with the Free Syrian Army during the conflict's early stages, he reportedly joined the Islamic State of Iraq and the Levant (ISIL) in 2013, possibly as a spy for the Turkish intelligence.
-Bulad defected from ISIL in 2014, and consequently became the commander of the CIA-supported Hazzm Movement and later the Hamza Division.
+Bulad defected from ISIL in 2014, and consequently became a commander of the CIA-supported Hazzm Movement and later the Hamza Division.

 In September 2021, he became the deputy leader of the Syrian Front for Liberation.
 As part of these groups, Bulad has become an important ally of Turkey within the armed Syrian opposition, and has served as the de facto military governor of al-Bab since 2017 as well.

 Biography

 Early role in the civil war

 Sayf Bulad is an ethnic Syrian Turkmen from Bizaah, Aleppo Governorate.
 According to the news site El-Dorar, he was originally a First Lieutenant in the Syrian Army and defected to the opposition when the Syrian civil war erupted.
-TRT World reported that he was an officer in the Air Force Intelligence Directorate for 7 years until he defected in 2011.
+Turkish government-owned TRT World reported that he was an officer in the Air Force Intelligence Directorate for 7 years until he defected in 2011.
 According to Muhammad al-Binshi, he initially joined the Abu Bakr Sadiq Brigades, a "moderate" rebel group, in the early insurgency phase of the Syrian civil war.
 Later in 2012, he had become a "gunman" serving in the Islamist al-Tawhid Brigade, taking part in the Battle of Aleppo.
 By spring 2013, he fought as part of the Free Syrian Army in operations around Kuweires Military Aviation Institute.